poll

 }).subscribe(console.log);

-By default, the polling immediately starts.
-We support delay prop to delay the start of polling.
+By default, polling starts immediately.
+Use the delay option to delay the start of polling:

 poll({